Camp Modin: History

 The Berksons bought out the other partners' interests in the camp in 1942 and ran it until 1958.
 In 1992, camp director David Adler, decided to move to a more modern facility, and relocated the camp to Salmon Lake in Belgrade.

 Activities

 Campers at Modin range in age from seven to sixteen years old, all of which participate in a variety of activities throughout the week.
 Weekday mornings, children participate in scheduled bunk activities; afternoons find them engaged in a "free-choice" elective program, which allows them to build a uniquely tailored program designed around their individual interests.
 The facilities in which these activities take place are first class.
 From its expansive waterfront and tournament ski boats, to its state of the art fitness pavilion and recreation center.

-The current directors of Camp Modin are Howard Salzberg and Lisa Wulkan, and the assistant director is Samara Lender.
-Other administrators include Jesse Lender, Warren Wulkan, and Dave Corcoran.
+The current directors of Camp Modin are Howard & Lisa Salzberg and Samara Lender.